caspergrl/GT-UX-UI-Dec2022-June2023/17-week/01-lesson.md

 - We are analyzing our digital products by using Google Analytics and Hotjar to track our users' interactions with websites.

-> :briefcase: **Employer Competitive Note:** Help students appreciate that what they're about to learn is important in the real world they'll be entering.
-Say how these skills give professional designers an on-the-job advantage.

-During the remaining weeks of the UX/UI Boot Camp, students will create their own digital portfolios and publish them on the web for all to see.
-This is an important step toward job interview readiness because it gives students a way to share their work with hiring managers.
+During the remaining weeks of the UX/UI Boot Camp, you will create your own digital portfolios and publish them on the web for all to see.
+This is an important step toward job interview readiness because it gives you a way to share your work with hiring managers.

 After the web portion is finished, we'll conclude this boot camp globally with a project that encompasses all three aspects of the course: